Healing Journey: October 2010

 Regarding crying and screaming: I thought I was doing the technique right, and it turns out that I was actually responding too quickly.
 Because mommy’s so good at understanding her child’s words through his tears, I was not responding slow enough.
 Katrina told me to be dumber.
 I saw it work within hours for her, and today I’m seeing Joaquin’s expression as he’s figuring out that I no longer understand crying.
 I have to say I have a very smart little one—ehem!—He learns fast.

 11:41 am.
 Yep!
 Today, I’m being tested on everything I’ve learned.

 5:40 pm.
 A+ for me and Eliza, and for Joaquin!… Amazing!
 Don’t know how we got him in the room so easy.
 Eliza went in for an hour and then I gave her feedback for about an hour.
 It was our first time, and it was like talking over coffee and cake with a friend.
 I’m so lucky I got such a great first volunteer.

 Another fun day in the romper room.
 Wow!
 I think I could be a child facilitator in the future.
 I’m really enjoying playing.
 Who would’ve ever thought.

 08. Drawing Streets

-Recently, he’s asked me to draw the street.
-I don’t think I’ve drawn it more than 10 times, and today he surprised me drawing it himself.
-When I went into the romper room and saw the chakboard, I saw the many streets, but thought perhaps he didn’t mean to draw streets.
+Recently he’s asked me to draw the street.
+I don’t think I’ve drawn it more than ten times, and today he surprised me drawing it himself.
+When I went into the romper room and saw the chalkboard, I saw the many streets, but thought perhaps he didn’t mean to draw streets.
 But he did.
 He drew them for me several times.
 Awesome little one!